tomiock/macrograd/README.md

 As opossed to the great coders of [micrograd](https://github.com/karpathy/micrograd) or [tinygrad](https://github.com/tinygrad/tinygrad), since I am not as good as them, this framework shall be named **Macrograd**!

-> Just tryping to create an autograd framework, like any great ML engineer should do I guess.
-My goal would be to keep implementing things as I am learning them in class.
+> Just tryping to create an autograd framework, like any great DL engineer should do I guess.
+My goal would be to keep implementing things that same useful to learn and to experiment with.

 ## Features
 - Inferred Execution with explicit computational graphs
 - Pseudo-pytorch interface for model creation (with a more functional style)
 - Numpy backend
 - Stochastic Gradient Descent with/without Momentum
-- MNIST with comparable pytorch performance
+- MNIST with comparable pytorch performance (model performance)

 ## Example